-On average, listings lease in the $10's per square foot per year.
-The Lowtree region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $2 per sqft per year.
-That's a 9% decrease in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Lowtree submarket is seeing a a boost in rates.
+In the last 3 months, the median rate rose $6 per sqft per year.
+That's a 35% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Lowtree region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Lowtree submarket has lower rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 2 listings have been listed, which means office spaces might be going fast.
+In the last 90 days, 4 listings have been made available, which means new listings are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this region.
-Most of the residents of Lowtree work from home.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this area.
+Most of the occupants of Lowtree work from home.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.